Calebbiz08/minecraft-mod-relocator/README.md

 # minecraft-mod-relocator
 Welcome to my repository for my extension.
-It's going to empty for a while because I am using this for site update testing.
+It's going to empty for a while because I am using this for extension testing.